jschuemann/nBio_docs/Processes/Chemistry.rst

  s:Ch/TOPASChemistry/ModelAcidPropertiesWithpH = 4.6

-The last two parameters; ``ModelAcidPropertiesWithConcentration`` and ``ModelAcidPropertiesWithpH`` canot be used at the same time, if the user attemps to do so TOPAS will exit and an error message displayed to explaining this.
+The last two parameters; ``ModelAcidPropertiesWithConcentration`` and ``ModelAcidPropertiesWithpH`` canot be used at the same time, if the user attemps to do so TOPAS will exit and an error message displayed.
 TOPAS-nBio will automatically scale reaction rates for reactions between two charged chemical species based on the ionic strength of the medium.
+An example is provide shown this capability throught the Fricke dosimeter, see example TOPAS-nBio/example/scorers/FrickeIRT

 IRT Automatic Temperature Scalling
 ----------------------------------